Alternative

 Package Insurance Available through platform Available at up to 50% less

-Quick Setup Complex setup for inventory + shipping Sign up and ship in minutes
+Quick Setup Complex setup for inventory plus shipping Sign up and ship a label in about 30 seconds

 Pricing Comparison

 Ordoro's shipping plans start at $59/month, with their most comprehensive plans running significantly higher.
-This pricing reflects the platform's all-in-one approach that bundles inventory management, supplier management, and shipping into a single tool.
-I'd Ship That is completely free with no monthly fees and no per-label charges.
-You pay only for postage at discounted rates.
-If you need a full inventory and supply chain management system alongside your shipping, Ordoro's bundled approach may justify the cost.
-If you primarily need to create shipping labels at the best rates, I'd Ship That saves you at least $708 per year in subscription fees alone.
+That price reflects an all-in-one approach that bundles inventory management, supplier management, and shipping into one tool.
+I'd Ship That is a free account with no subscription and no per-label fees.
+You pay only for postage at discounted rates, and you see the full price before you buy.
+If you need a full inventory and supply chain system alongside your shipping, Ordoro's bundle may justify the cost.
+If you primarily need to create labels at the best rate, I'd Ship That saves you at least $708 per year in subscription fees alone.
+That $708 is before postage even enters the picture: with the 2026 carrier increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%) compounding on every retail shipment, the gap between a discounted label and a retail one widens with each box you send.

 Top Reasons to Switch